2018 Matrix Women in STEM report

 The initial focus of the steering group was to support and oversee the creation of the Northern Ireland WISE Hub, which was formally launched by the DfE Minister in October 2020.
 Members were tasked with supporting the development of the hub to ensure that it had the best chance of success while meeting the Matrix recommendations.

-During 2021, the steering group has been working with stakeholders to develop a shared Vision and Action Plan for Women in STEM in Northern Ireland.
+During 2021, the steering group worked with stakeholders to develop a shared Vision and Action Plan for Women in STEM in Northern Ireland.
 Set against a rapidly evolving policy landscape, the steering group has supported the DfE through various activities to develop a plan for action on this agenda that will underpin the Department’s Vision for a 10X Economy and other complementary strategies to ensure that the necessary policies for progress are embedded.
-This work will continue to develop over the coming months into 2022 with continued engagement with the Northern Ireland STEM ecosystem and government departments.

 This report provides an overview of the activities and achievements of the steering group in its first year and its ambitions for the future.

 In March 2022 the steering group published the Northern Ireland Women in STEM Action Plan, co-designed with DfE as part of the 10x suite of documents.

 Delivering the DfE’s Vision for a 10x Economy – an economy that is 10x more innovative, 10x more inclusive, 10x more sustainable – will require transformation in our skills system.
 It will mean working cohesively across our whole education system to address skills imbalances and drive increased participation in the In Demand STEM subjects that will underpin our economic success.
 This Action Plan sets out our response to this challenge.